-The main freezing system was also replaced in the cargo hold, which has five freezers and can freeze up to 50 tonnes of catch per day.
+The main freezing system was also replaced in the cargo hold, which has five freezers and can freeze up to 50 tons of catch per day.
 The freezers are now more environmentally friendly, after changing from a Freon based system to an Ammonia based system, making Saputi the first vessel in Atlantic Canada to do so and adopt the Montreal Protocol.

 The last improvement to mention is that mid-water trawling is now possible after a winch upgrade.
 Combined, all of these upgrades mean that the ship can both carry more shrimp and turbot, as well as take longer trips.
 This is important because each landing period when the ship comes into port costs money, and extended travel times and improved efficiency lead to reduced costs for QFC.